mezger75/Equillibrix/README.md

 Equilibrix is an innovative DeFi protocol that leverages delta-neutral strategies to provide stable and secure returns for investors, regardless of market direction.
 Its primary goal is to simplify investment management by automating complex calculations and reducing market risks.

+**Note**: This repository contains only the frontend part of the project.
+The backend and other components are managed in separate repositories.

 ---

 ## Key Features